 The Performance Excellence Network’s primary product is a comprehensive organizational assessment that helps leaders better understand and prioritize key strengths and improvement opportunities.
-This assessment helps managers understand what is working well in their organizations, and what attention.
-The foundation of the assessment is the Baldrige Performance Excellence Award, which outlines validated criteria that have been shown to produce excellent organizational results.
+This assessment helps managers understand what is working well in their organizations, and what needs attention.
+The foundation of the assessment is the Baldrige Framework, which outlines validated criteria that have been shown to produce excellent organizational results.
 While recognition comes with our assessments, its main focus is on organizational learning, resource optimization, and improvement in outcomes.

 Performance Excellence Award

 A comprehensive diagnostic learning experience.

 A prescriptive, consultative short-cut process

 Why Consider an Assessment?

 The value of an assessment is its ability to improve performance – to improve outcomes and drive tangible organizational results.
 There is growing evidence of the value of systemic organizational assessments.
 One study showed that organizations that use Baldrige and won their state quality award (like PEN) compared to a control group show superior performance:

 - Operating profit margins of 46.8% versus 2.7%

 - Return on assets of 10.3% versus -5.5%